-The Fund contains high-quality companies that have been identified through our bottom-up equity research process which takes into consideration the sustainability of the business in its broadest sense and the company's environmental, social and governance (ESG) performance.
+The fund selects companies with an emphasis on their cash flow generation and ability to allocate cash effectively through the bottom-up equity research process which also takes into consideration both environmental, social and governance (ESG) risks and opportunities.
 Within our equity investment process, every company that we invest in is given, via a qualitative assessment, a proprietary overall Quality rating.
 A key component of this is the ESG Quality rating, which enables the portfolio managers to identify sustainable leaders and improvers and to build well- diversified, risk-adjusted portfolios.

 To complement our bottom-up research, the portfolio managers also use our proprietary ESG House Score, which is primarily a quantitative assessment, to identify and exclude those companies exposed to the highest ESG risks.
+Finally, are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.

-Finally, binary exclusions are applied to exclude the particular areas of investment.
+binary exclusions are applied to exclude the particular areas of investment.

-This process results in the Fund committing to a minimum of 90% in securities with environment and social characteristics and a minimum of 40% to sustainable investments which are inclusive of both environmental and social objectives that aren't explicitly taxonomy aligned.
-The minimum share of sustainable investments with an environmental objective is 5%.
+This process results in the Fund committing to a minimum of 70% in securities with environment and social characteristics and a minimum of 10% to sustainable investments which are inclusive of both environmental and social objectives that aren't explicitly taxonomy aligned.
+The minimum share of sustainable investments with an environmental objective is 2%.